mojomojo1/bootkon/docs/labs/6_analytics_hub.md

    ```

 10. Let's map the results of the previous query with our secret metadata PCA mapping table to understand which attributes are heavily influencing the model's fraudulent decisions.
-Notice we already have a Biglake table created by Dataplex under the ***bootkon\_raw\_zone*** dataset called ***metadata\_mapping***.
+Notice we already have a Biglake table created by Dataplex under the `bootkon_raw_zone` dataset called `metadata_mapping`.
    Using the previous SQL statement, you find out the most influential attributes ; for example V14.
    This table should be accessible only by the customers of FraudFix and not by FraudFix employees because it can be used to reverse PCA and access customer private information.

    ![](../img/lab6/bootkon_raw_zone.png)

-11. Query the metadata table ***“metadata\_mapping”*** and take note of the meanings and descriptions of the most influential V\* attributes (both higher value and lower value attributes).
-For example, ***V14*** is the most influential attribute for ML decisions. ***V14*** corresponds to the dimensional PCA space attribute for ***“Dispute and Chargeback Frequency”.*** It measures the frequency of disputes and chargebacks, which can be a direct indicator of customer dissatisfaction or fraudulent transactions.
+11. Query the metadata table `metadata_mapping` and take note of the meanings and descriptions of the most influential V\* attributes (both higher value and lower value attributes).
+For example, `V14` is the most influential attribute for ML decisions. `V14` corresponds to the dimensional PCA space attribute for **“Dispute and Chargeback Frequency”.** It measures the frequency of disputes and chargebacks, which can be a direct indicator of customer dissatisfaction or fraudulent transactions.
 Remember that when FraudFix received the dataset from their customers, they did not know the meanings of the V\* columns and their values.
 FraudFix does not have access to the PCA metadata table.
 However, as a subscriber (FraudFix customer), you have access to the PCA metadata.

 ### Success